 Our Wholly Owned Subsidiaries and Our Investments Through Partnerships.
 Except in respect of TRSs as described below, Section 856(i) of the Code provides that any corporation, 100% of whose stock is held by a REIT and its disregarded subsidiaries, is a qualified REIT subsidiary and shall not be treated as a separate corporation.
 The assets, liabilities and items of income, deduction and credit of a qualified REIT subsidiary are treated as the REIT's.
-We believe that each of our direct and indirect wholly owned subsidiaries, other than the TRSs described below, will be either a qualified REIT subsidiary within the meaning of Section 856(i) of the Code or a noncorporate entity that for federal income tax purposes is not treated as separate from its owner under Treasury regulations issued under Section 7701 of the Code, each such disregarded entity referred to as a QRS.
-Thus, except for the TRSs described below, in applying all the federal income tax REIT qualification requirements described in this summary, all assets, liabilities and items of income, deduction and credit of our direct and indirect wholly owned subsidiaries are treated as ours.
+We believe that each of our direct and indirect wholly owned subsidiaries, other than the TRSs described below, will be either a qualified REIT subsidiary within the meaning of Section 856(i) of the Code or a noncorporate entity referred to as a QRS.
+Thus, except for the TRSs described below, in applying all of the federal income tax REIT qualification requirements described in this summary, all assets, liabilities and items of income, deduction and credit of our direct and indirect wholly owned subsidiaries are treated as ours.